Maestro Dobel Tequila

-Maestro Dobel Tequila is a Mexican brand of blended tequila owned by the Beckmann Family, who also own the Jose Cuervo tequila brand.
+Maestro Dobel Tequila is a Mexican brand of 100% agave tequilas owned by the Beckmann Family, who also own the Jose Cuervo tequila brand.
 Maestro Dobel is distributed by Proximo Spirits.

-History and description
+History

 Dobel was created by and named after Juan Domingo Beckmann Legorreta (Dobel being an acronym formed by the first syllables of Domingo Beckmann Legorreta).
-Beckmann was the eleventh-generation leader of Jose Cuervo tequilas, in collaboration with master distillers ("Maestros") Marco Anguiano and Luis Yerenas.
+Beckmann is the eleventh-generation leader of Jose Cuervo tequilas, in collaboration with master distillers ("Maestros") Marco Anguiano and Luis Yerenas.
 It was introduced in 2008.

-Dobel is a blend of reposado, añejo and extra añejo tequilas, aged one, two and three years, respectively, in European white oak barrels, and then filtered to remove all color.
-The tequilas in the blend are distilled from 100% blue agave from a single estate in Jalisco, Mexico.
-Technically considered a reposado, it is the first ever multi-aged clear tequila.
+Dobel offers blanco, reposado, añejo and cristalino tequilas.
+Known for introducing the first-ever cristalino tequila, which is aged tequila that is then filtered to remove all color.
+The tequilas produced by Dobel are distilled from 100% blue agave from a single estate in Jalisco, Mexico.

 The original bottle had a crystal cut glass design with a thick metallic base.
 The current bottle is modeled after a 19th-century laboratory bottle.
+Dobel’s packaging / bottle is shaped like a vintage apothecary-style bottle.
+The heavily-embossed bottle is like the laboratory sample bottles used by the distillery’s Maestro Tequileros.
+The signature of Maestro Tequilero and the founder of Dobel are on each bottle.

-Maestro Dobel Tequilas
+Maestro Dobel Tequilas + production

-Maestro Dobel 50 Cristalino

-A smooth, yet complex deluxe extra-añejo cristalino that commemorates Dobel's 50th anniversary.

-Maestro Dobel Pavito

-A first-of-its-kind tequila to use pechuga, or turkey breast, to enhance and elevate the category.

-Maestro Dobel Humito

-A tequila that uses mesquite wood to replicate flavors from tequilas from the 1600s, having a balance between smoky notes and agave.

-Maestro Dobel Diamante

-Made with 100% pure agave and formulated using a blend of Extra-Añejo, Añejo and Reposado tequilas.
-It is the first ever multi-aged clear tequila.